peterpeeterspeter/langchain1.2/.roo/rules/taskmaster.md

 ---

-For details on how these commands fit into the development process, see the [Development Workflow Guide](mdc:.roo/rules/dev_workflow.md).
+For details on how these commands fit into the development process, see the [dev_workflow.md](.roo/rules/dev_workflow.md).